Sight Words Every K1-K2 Child Should Know (Singapore MOE List)

 2. Word Wall

 Create a "word wall" in your child's study area or bedroom.
-Write each sight word on a card and stick them to the wall.
-Add new words as they learn them.
-Review the wall together regularly.
+Write each sight word on a card and stick them up.
+Add new words as they are learned and review the wall together regularly.
+It sounds old-school, but there is something about seeing words displayed at eye level every day that makes them stick.

 3. Rainbow Writing

-Your child writes each sight word multiple times in different colours, tracing over the same word.
-This combines visual and motor memory.
+Your child writes each sight word multiple times in different colours, tracing over the same word again and again.
+This combines visual and motor memory — two channels are better than one.

 4. Sight Word Bingo

 Make bingo cards with sight words.
-Call out words and your child marks them.
-This is a great game for two or more children.
+Call out words and your child marks them off.
+Got siblings or cousins visiting?
+This is instantly a group activity.
+Louder than flashcards, ten times more engaging.

 5. Memory Match

 Create pairs of sight word cards.
 Lay them face-down and play memory (concentration).
-When your child flips a card, they must read the word aloud before looking for the match.
+The rule: when your child flips a card, they must read the word aloud before searching for the match.
+No reading, no keeping the pair.

 6. Sentence Building

 Give your child a set of sight word cards and ask them to build sentences.
 "Can you make a sentence using 'the', 'is', and 'big'?"
-This moves beyond recognition to active use.
+This pushes beyond passive recognition into active use — a completely different cognitive skill.

 7. Sight Word Hopscotch

-Write sight words in chalk on the ground (or on paper taped to the floor).
+Write sight words in chalk on the ground (or tape paper squares to the floor).
 Your child reads each word as they hop on it.
-Physical movement reinforces memory.
+Physical movement reinforces memory, and it gets them off the chair after a long school day.

 8. Digital Practice with QuizKin

 QuizKin includes sight word quizzes that adapt to your child's level.
 Words your child gets wrong appear more frequently until they are mastered.
-The questions are read aloud so your child hears and sees each word simultaneously, reinforcing the connection between the written and spoken form.
-Progress is tracked automatically, so you can see which words still need practice.
+Questions are read aloud so your child hears and sees each word simultaneously, reinforcing the connection between written and spoken form.
+Progress is tracked automatically, so you can see at a glance which words still need work — no manual record-keeping required.

 Common Challenges and Solutions